FAQ - DUI / OVI Court Process

 A: The sentencing hearing is when the judge imposes a sentence on the defendant.
 During the sentence hearing, the judge hears from the prosecutor, the defense attorney, and the defendant.
 Judges have much discretion in sentencing, and there is a wide range of penalties for DUI / OVI cases.
 Punishment can include license suspension, probation, and/or a jail sentence ranging from three days to six months.
 It is beneficial to have an attorney speak on behalf of the defendant during the sentencing hearing, to effectively explain why the judge should exercise leniency.

-My practice is focused on DUI / OVI defense, I have experience with the DUI / OVI court process, and I represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have experience with the DUI / OVI court process, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about us, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.